espressif/esp-idf/docs/en/api-guides/build-system.rst

 - ``PRIV_REQUIRES`` should be set to all components whose header files are #included from *any source files* in this component, unless already listed in ``REQUIRES``.
 Also, any component which is required to be linked in order for this component to function correctly.

-- The values of ``REQUIRES`` and ``PRIV_REQUIRES`` should not depend on any configuration choices (``CONFIG_xxx`` macros).
+- The values of ``REQUIRES`` and ``PRIV_REQUIRES`` should not depend on any configuration options (``CONFIG_xxx`` macros).
 This is because requirements are expanded before the configuration is loaded.
-Other component variables (like include paths or source files) can depend on configuration choices.
+Other component variables (like include paths or source files) can depend on configuration options.

 - Not setting either or both ``REQUIRES`` variables is fine.
 If the component has no requirements except for the `Common component requirements`_ needed for RTOS, libc, etc.